 Optic Neuritis

-Robert Shin, MD
+Robert Shin, MD and Kimberly Winges, MD

 Optic neuritis is caused by inflammation or demyelination of the optic nerve, the nerve that connects the eye to the brain.
 People with optic neuritis generally complain of blurry vision or hazy vision affecting one eye.
 Often the center of vision is most affected, making it difficult to see people’s faces or creating a “line” in the center of their vision.
 Some people with optic neuritis describe the blur as a “film” over their eye.
 Color perception is usually affected as well, with colors seeming faded or less intense in the eye affected by optic neuritis.
 Optic neuritis is often associated with some eye pain or discomfort, especially with eye movements, which may be described as an ache or “sticking” sensation behind the eye.
+Heat will worsen the vision temporarily, and sometimes patients will describe blurry vision during exercise or a hot shower.

 More than half of all people with MS will experience optic neuritis at some point in their lives.
 In fact, for 15% to 20% of people with MS, optic neuritis will be the first sign of the disease.
 Not all people who get optic neuritis, however, will go on to develop MS. Many studies have examined this relationship between optic neuritis and MS over time.
 Depending on the study, the risk of developing MS after an episode of optic neuritis varies from 42% to 63% -- roughly 50/50 odds.

-Brain magnetic resonance imaging (MRI) can be very useful in predicting which person with optic neuritis will go on to develop MS. People with optic neuritis who have a normal brain MRI scan have a relatively low risk of going on to develop MS, ranging from 8% to 25%, depending on the study.
+Brain magnetic resonance imaging (MRI) can be very useful in predicting whether a person with optic neuritis will go on to develop MS. People with optic neuritis who have a normal brain MRI scan have a low risk of going on to develop MS, ranging from 8% to 25%, depending on the study.
 People with optic neuritis who have demyelination (also called spots, plaques, or lesions) on their brain MRI, have a much higher risk of developing MS, possibly as high as 80%.

 Though this risk is significant, and much greater than the risk of MS in people who start out with a normal brain MRI, it should be noted that 20% to 40% of the “high-risk” people in these studies who had an episode of optic neuritis did not go on to develop MS even after many years of follow up.